NEOdinok/backend-node/interviews/gomining.md

     age INT
 );

--- составной (compound) индекс
 CREATE INDEX idx_users_name_age ON users (name, age);

--- Проверим, будет ли использоваться индекс
-EXPLAIN ANALYZE SELECT * FROM users WHERE age = 10; -- нет
+EXPLAIN ANALYZE SELECT * FROM users WHERE name = "Gosha" AND age = '25';  -- OK
-EXPLAIN ANALYZE SELECT * FROM users WHERE name = 'John'; -- да EXPLAIN ANALYZE SELECT * FROM users WHERE age = 10 AND name = 'John'; -- да (планнер постгреса умный)
+EXPLAIN ANALYZE SELECT * FROM users WHERE age = 10 AND name = 'John'; -- NO
+EXPLAIN ANALYZE SELECT * FROM users WHERE age = 10; -- NO
+EXPLAIN ANALYZE SELECT * FROM users WHERE name = 'gosha; -- OK
 ```